peaBerberian/str-html/README.md

 ## Is it fast?

+It should be pretty fast and faster than most heavier UI libraries.
-I have no idea as I wasn't bothered yet to bench it.
+However I have no idea how much as I wasn't bothered yet to bench it.

-It does has some overhead over native browser API due to the string parsing involved.
+It does has some overhead over native browser APIs due to the string parsing involved.
-For places where you really need the toppest performances, a huge advantage of `str-html` is that, because it just outputs an `HTMLElement` and can read them, it is possible to combine it with the fastest framework available: native browser API!
+For places where you really need the toppest performances, a huge advantage of `str-html` is that, because it just outputs an `HTMLElement` and can read them, it is possible to combine it with the fastest framework available: native browser APIs!

 For example, you can do: